HuiYingChung/kickoff-buddy/README.md

 > **Live-score note:** football-data.org's free tier provides fixtures and final results but not minute-by-minute in-play scores.
 During a live match, GPT-4o web search is what brings the answer closest to the real-time situation; a paid match-data feed would be needed for a true live score stream.

 All API calls are routed **server-side** so that keys are never exposed in the browser or the public codebase.
 Confirmed match events from football-data.org are injected into every prompt as ground truth, so the AI references real incidents and is told to say so honestly when something cannot be confirmed — never to fabricate live facts.
-Off-topic questions are filtered out, and the AI endpoints are rate-limited per user.
+Off-topic questions are filtered out, the AI endpoints are rate-limited per user, and an origin allowlist (`lib/cors.js`) blocks other websites from calling the paid AI endpoints from the browser.

 ### Tech Stack